Nikoobox/nikolayshatalov2024/README.md

 # nikolayshatalov2024

-A TypeScript-based portfolio single page website built with `Create React App` featuring `Material UI` for styling and `Particles.js` for dynamic animations on the landing page.
+A TypeScript-based portfolio single page website built with `Create React App` featuring `Material UI` for styling, `Particles.js`, `typewriter-effect`, `react-wavify`, and `framer-motion` for dynamic and interactive animations.
 The application employs reusable components and UI elements to ensure consistency and minimize code duplication.
 A custom `theme` has been implemented to define default styling.

 Additionally, `EmailJS` has been integrated to manage contact form submissions, and the `react-hook-form` library is utilized for optimal form state management and validation performance.